 If an appointee does not act in the best interests of the claimant and they are no longer suitable, an officer acting on behalf of the Secretary of State can revoke their authority.

 Each case must be considered on its merits.
-It is likely that the evidence would have come from, for example:
+It is likely that the evidence would have come from interested third parties, for example:

 - Social Services

-- the local authority
+- local authority

-- a Police Adult Protection Team
+- Police Adult Protection Team